 – How does analyzing bank fees change a company’s relationships with its banks?

 – Treasurers who regularly monitor their cash management fees become more autonomous of their banks.
 Bank fee monitoring software sends alerts whenever it identifies pricing discrepancies.
-This means that the treasury department is much quicker to ask for a refund.
+This means that the treasury department can ask for refunds much quicker.

 – What’s the best way to successfully renegotiate your cash management fees?